District Attorney’s Office

 Headed by Steve O’Brien, the Appeals Bureau responds to all appeals made in felony cases, and makes appellate motions on behalf of prosecutors assigned to other bureaus.
 The Appeals Bureau also handles all fugitive matters, extradition cases, Federal Habeas Corpus requests, and Freedom of Information Act inquiries.
 Prosecutors assigned to this bureau argue cases before all appellate courts, including the US Supreme Court.
 The Chief of the Appeals Bureau reports directly to the First Assistant District Attorney.

 THE SPECIAL VICTIMS TRIAL DIVISION

-Headed by Assistant District Attorney Mary Randall and Deputy Division Chief Andra Ackerman, this newly created division includes the restructured Child Abuse Bureau, Sex Crimes Bureau, Domestic Violence Bureau, and Elder Abuse Bureau.
-Rather than consolidating these four important functions of the District Attorney’s Office, this newly implemented division is intended to allow prosecutors who specialize in certain areas of the law to receive direct support from colleagues with associated legal expertise.
+Headed by Assistant District Attorney Mary Randall, this division includes the Child Abuse Bureau, Sex Crimes Bureau, Domestic Violence Bureau, and Elder Abuse Bureau.
+This division is intended to allow prosecutors who specialize in certain areas of the law to receive direct support from colleagues with associated legal expertise.
 The Special Victims Trail Division is designed to ensure that the victims of these crimes receive the specialized services and attention they need.